-Methods for Deaf/Hearing Impaired 3 credits Adaptation of curriculum and instructional strategies will be emphasized.
+Methods for Deaf/Hearing Impaired

+Adaptation of curriculum and instructional strategies will be emphasized.
 Methods and resources appropriate for the deaf/hearing impaired student will be explored and demonstrated.
 Focus will be on selecting and modifying materials appropriate for this population.

-SPD 620 Perspectives on Deafness 3 credits Cultural, social, and educational issues relating to deafness from infancy through adulthood will be explored.
+SPD 620 Perspectives on Deafness

+Cultural, social, and educational issues relating to deafness from infancy through adulthood will be explored.
 The focus will be on an orientation to various cultural perspectives relating to deaf children and adults.

-SPD 621 Approaches to Teaching the Multiple Disabled Deaf/Hearing Impaired 3 credits
+SPD 621 Approaches to Teaching the Multiple

+Disabled Deaf/Hearing Impaired

 Various methodologies for teaching deaf students with additional handicaps will be explored and demonstrated.
-The course will assist teachers of deaf/hearing-impaired students in developing appropriate skills for teaching with secondary handicaps.
+The course will assist teachers of deaf/hearing-impaired students in developing appropriate skills for teaching with secondary handicans.

-SPD 630, 631 Student Teaching 6 credits each Students will be placed in schools for the deaf.
+SPD 630, 631 Student Teaching

+Students will be placed in schools for the deaf.
 Supervised internship will be provided.
 Students will be responsible for attending a weekly student teaching seminar.